Climate-based potato planting guide for Sydney, Nova Scotia

 Main risk: The most common problems here are practical ones: planting too late, losing momentum early, or choosing varieties that ask for more season than necessary.

-How Frost Affects Potatoes in Sydney
+How Frost Affects Planting Dates for Potatoes in Sydney

 Sydney usually has about 151 frost-free days, with a typical last spring frost around May 22 and a typical first fall frost around October 20.